Garters

-A pair of Anishinaabe finger woven garters made of woollen yarn with interwoven beadwork in geometric designs of zigzag, cross-hatch and diamond motifs.
+These relatives, a pair of Anishinaabe finger woven garters, are made of woollen yarn with interwoven beadwork in geometric designs of zigzag, cross-hatch and diamond motifs.
 One end of garters ends in loose thread fringe ornamented with white beads; other end of garters ends in fringe of wrapped quillwork and tin cones filled with dyed animal hair.
-Purchased from James P. Economos.

 Read More About This Relative